Improving Speech Enhancement Performance by Leveraging Contextual Broad Phonetic Class Information: EXPERIMENT

 In addition to the denoising task, we evaluated the proposed methods on utterances further corrupted by reverberation, which is a more challenging task.
 For the training set, the clean utterances from the TMHINT corpus were first mixed with 104 noise types at 31 SNR levels from -10 to 20 dB and then distorted by reverberation.
 The test set had reverberated and noise-corrupted utterances, where seven unseen noise types were added at 14 SNRs (from -10 to 10 dB).
 We used the room impulse response (RIR) generator to create the reverberation, and room impulse responses were generated using the image method and applied to the noisy utterances.
 The reverberation time (T60) was randomly selected from 0.3, 0.6, and 0.9 s to generate impulse responses for the training data, and T60 was set to 0.4 s for the testing data.
 The RIR had a total of 4,096 samples.
 The receiver position was [2m, 1.5m, 2m], the source position was [2m, 3.5m, 2m], and the room dimensions were [5m, 4m, 6m].
 The experiment aimed to remove both the noise and reverberation; thus, the clean data was set as the target when training the SE model.

-Table \ref{tab:Reverb_Result} lists the average PESQ and STOI scores of the original reverberant noisy data and their two enhanced versions.
-We observe from this table that the SE baseline improves STOI by 0.054 but worsens PESQ by 0.089, while the proposed SE-E2E-ASR promotes both STOI and PESQ by 0.073 and 0.011, respectively, on average.
+Table \ref{tab:Reverb_Result} shows the average PESQ and STOI scores of the original reverberant noisy data and their two enhanced versions.
+It is observed from this table that the SE baseline improves STOI by 0.054 but worsens PESQ by 0.089.
+The phoneme-level objective provides slightly better but still degrades the PESQ score.
+According to \cite{han2015learning, zhao2018two}, a single DNN-based SE model may produce limited performance in a composite of noisy and reverberant condition: the STOI scores can be improved, but PESQ scores show no improvements, which matches our results.
+On the other hand, our proposed approach, BPC(M)-level SE-E2E-ASR objective, promotes both STOI and PESQ by 0.073 and 0.011, respectively, on average.
+Therefore, we have demonstrated that the proposed system can effectively handle noise and reverberation issues simultaneously.

 The spectrograms of a clean utterance, its noisy-reverberant counterpart, and their enhanced signals are shown in Fig. \ref{fig:tmhint_reverb_spectrogram}.
 We highlighted two speech regions in the clean utterance and used them to compare the enhanced versions from the SE baseline and BPC(M)-level SE-E2E-ASR.
 We observe from this figure that the SE baseline does not recover the speech signals in the regions of the red box, whereas the speech is preserved for the proposed BPC(M)-level SE-E2E-ASR case.
-Therefore, we demonstrated that the proposed system can handle noise and reverberation issues simultaneously.